 (5) Any other licensing action for which the director determines an environmental report is necessary.

-(G) Each applicant for issuance of a license for disposal of radioactive waste pursuant to Chapter 3701:1-54 of the Administrative Code shall submit to the department with the application a separate document, entitled "applicant's environmental report - license for disposal of radioactive waste" with copies as specified in the appendix to this rule.
+(G) Each applicant for issuance of a license for disposal of radioactive waste pursuant to Chapter 3701:1-54 of the Administrative Code shall submit to the department with the application a separate document, entitled "applicant's environmental report -license for disposal of radioactive waste."
 The environmental report and any supplement to the environmental report may incorporate by reference information contained in the application or in any previous application, statement or report filed with the director, provided that such references are clear and specific and that copies of the information so incorporated are available at the department and in any public document room established by the director near the proposed disposal site.

 (H) The environmental report shall contain the information specified in this rule, shall address the applicant's environmental monitoring program required by Chapter 3701:1-54 of the Administrative Code, and shall be as complete as possible in the light of information that is available at the time the environmental report is submitted.